You have received your Ghizzy Jr and can’t wait to try it out.

 Delay Finder using Timer

-This project is a bit more advanced as it uses a timer to determine that a second has elapsed.
+This project is a bit more advanced as it uses a timer to determine when a second has lapsed.
 It uses this timer to change the blinking delay.
 This timer is only triggered when the LDR button is pressed.
 It will then “say” the delay on the MicroBlocks designer (if connected).
 The blinking happens on the left eye.
 The right eye will flash red once when the delay gets changed.

 The full project is found here.